 Neon’s Unplugged to pay tribute to past, with a twist

-Neon's has a strong history on Main Street in Over-the-Rhine.
-The beautiful building that houses the former bar, architectural details, large outdoor patio area and of course the plentiful neon lighting made it an institution along Main Street.
-After sitting relatively unused for the better part of a decade, the space has seen better days but remains in good shape.
+Neon’s has a strong history on Main Street in Over-the-Rhine.
+The beautiful building, architectural details, large outdoor area and of course the plentiful neon lighting made the club an institution along Main Street.
+After sitting unused for more than a decade, the space has seen better days but is still in good shape.

-The plans are being made to bring back Neon's, but with a contemporary twist more reflective of the neighborhood surrounding it.
-Things were much different when the bar first opened in Over-the-Rhine during Main Street's heyday as a nightlife destination.
-One of the major changes along Main Street, and the surrounding areas, is an increase in residents who are living there.
+The plans now are to bring back Neon’s, but with a contemporary twist more reflective of the neighborhood surrounding it.
+In 1982 things were much different than they are today throughout Over-the-Rhine.
+One of the major changes along Main Street, and the surrounding areas, is the increased amount of people living there.

-This change has created a more neighborhood feel for Main Street, reflected by the new businesses now opening up along the street.
-As a result, neighborhood resident Michael Redmond, former project manager for 3CDC, Dan McDonald, and founder of Rhino's and Buddakan, Dan Dell, are looking to pay tribute to the history of Neon's by reincarnating it as a neighborhood establishment featuring acoustic music, bocce ball courts and leagues, food and drink, and plenty of outdoor space to relax.
+This change has created a more neighborhood feel for Main Street and has been reflected by the new businesses opening up along the street.
+As a result, neighborhood resident Michael Redmond; former project manager for 3CDC Dan McDonald; and founder of Rhino’s and Buddakhan Dan Dell are looking to pay tribute to the history of Neon’s, but reincarnating it as more of a neighborhood establishment that would feature soft acoustic music, bocce ball courts and leagues, food and drink, and plenty of outdoor space to relax.

 The plans are to first open the large outdoor area, and as money is made, renovate the interior of the structure and opening parts of it at a time.
-This approach really gives the customers a sense of ownership in the restoration of the building and institution that is Neon's, notes Redmond.
+This approach really gives the customers a since of ownership in the restoration of the building and institution that is Neon’s notes Redmond.

 The team hopes to have the outdoor area ready in time for next year’s Bockfest, but won’t rule out the possibility of holding some event there before that.
 The focus right now is on developing the concept and moving forward with all the necessary procedures.

-"This can be a backyard for all the people living nearby," said Redmond, who also noted that Neon's Unplugged will be a comfortable atmosphere where people don't have to worry about their appearance.
-"We really want to take this back to a neighborhood bar and let it be run by the people of the neighborhood."
+“This can be a backyard for all the people living nearby,” said Redmond who also noted that Neon’s Unplugged will be a comfortable atmosphere where people do not have to worry about their appearance.
+“We really want to take this back to a neighborhood bar and let it be run by the people of the neighborhood.”

 Writer: Randy A. Simes